esphome/esphome-docs/components/climate/mitsubishi_itp.rst

 Temerature Sources
 ------------------------
-The Mitsubishi UART component can use other ESPHome sensors to report current temperature (*in Celsius!*) to the heat pump.  **IMPORTANT:** This component does not poll the sensors explicitly, but rather subscribes to update events on the sensors.
+The Mitsubishi ITP component can use other ESPHome sensors to report current temperature (*in Celsius!*) to the heat pump.  **IMPORTANT:** This component does not poll the sensors explicitly, but rather subscribes to update events on the sensors.
 If no updates have been received for 7 minutes, the equipment will be switched back to its internal temperature sensor.
 This means that even if the temperature hasn't changed, the sensors need to publish updates.
 This may require the use of e.g. ``force_update: true`` to make sure updates are sent regularly.

 One particularly useful way to get additional temperature data is by having Home Assistant send the data to the device via a service.
 Here is an example configuration for that scenario: